YaoxiY/forage-bcg/README.md

 ## Setting the Baseline
 **Client**: Fast Cars
 **Motivation** for consulting service:
-- client are under pressure from investors to address climate change
+- client is under pressure from investors to address climate change
-- new goverment regulations are expected to force a phase out of Internal Combustion Engine used in their cars.
+- new government regulations are expected to force a phase-out of Internal Combustion Engine used in their cars.
 - They have set carbon emission reduction targets using SBTi, but it's at the beginning phase.
 **Task**: help them deliver on their Science Based Target initiative (SBTi) pledge to reduce their carbon emissions
 **Context**: Fast Cars has committed to net-zero scope 1 and 2 GHG (Greenhouse Gas) emissions reduction by 2030 (from a 2018 base).
 Fast Cars has not yet committed to reducing its scope 3 GHG emissions but is considering doing so.